CobayaSampler/cobaya/DEVEL.rst

       prior: ...  # whatever prior, over logx, not x!
       ref: ...    # whatever reference pdf, over logx, not x!
       subs:
-        x: lambda(logx): numpy.exp(logx)
+        x: lambda logx: numpy.exp(logx)

-If the correspondences are not one-to-one, because there are more input args needed than statistical params specified (i.e. one stat param define more than one input arg), we can create additional **fixed** parameters as a function of stats params.
+If the correspondences are not one-to-one, because some number of statistical parameters specify a *larger* number of input arguments, we can create additional **fixed** parameters to account for the extra input arguments.
 E.g. if a statistical parameter :math:`y` (not understood by the likelihood) defines two arguments (understood by the likelihood), :math:`u=2y` and :math:`v=3y`, we could do:

 .. code:: yaml